Shiloh, IL

 Symptoms: Sudden, sharp pain at the site of the injury, swelling and bruising, muscle weakness and difficulty using the affected muscle, stiffness, and limited range of motion.
 You may also experience a noticeable decrease in strength and mobility.

-Treatment: Applying rest, ice, compression, and elevation (R.I.C.E), and physical therapy with gradual stretching and strengthening exercises.
+Treatment: The R.I.C.E method, and physical therapy with careful stretching and strengthening exercises.
 Manual therapy techniques to alleviate muscle tightness and promote healing may also be recommended.
-This approach helps in restoring function and preventing future injuries.
+This approach helps in facilitating recovery and preventing future injuries.

 Ankle Sprain